 Dr. Trujillo sees appointments on Tuesday and Wednesday mornings, Thursday afternoons and on Fridays (all day).
 She does surgeries and sees admitted patients on Thursday mornings.
 She is not in the office on Mondays.

 Dr. Doria performs surgeries and sees admitted patients on Friday mornings, and sees appointments on Friday afternoons.
 She sees appointments all day on Mondays.
-She is generally not in the office on any day other than Fridays.
+She is generally not in the office on any day other than Mondays and Fridays.